 - the minor primarily initiated the sexual encounter.

-- what happens If I was also under 18 years old?
+- what would happen If I was also under 18 years old?

-- what if we were both close in age, such as less than one year apart?
+- what if we were both close in age, less than one year apart?

-- what if I was committed to a long-term relationship with alleged victim?
+- what if I was committed to a long-term relationship with the alleged victim?

 In terms of facing criminal exposure under PC 261 statutory rape charges, none of these common questions have a lot of relevance.

-Some states have what is known as Romeo and Juliet Laws that say two parties close in age before 18 years old are allowed to engage in sexual activity.
+Some states have what is known as Romeo and Juliet Laws that say two parties close before 18 years old are allowed to engage in sexual activity.
 However, California does not have any such law.
+Our Los Angeles sex crime attorneys will review the law below for more information.

 Definition and Related Crimes for Statutory Rape